veertuinc/anka-docs/intel/Anka Virtualization/enabling-graphics-acceleration-with-apple-metal.md

 To enable this feature, you'll need to:

-1. Ensure your host is Big Sur
+1. Ensure your host is Big Sur (or higher)
-2. Ensure your VM is using Big Sur
+2. Ensure your VM is using Big Sur (or higher)
 3. Set the display for the VM with `anka modify {vmName} set display -c pg`